John Neumann: Charles-Ferdinand University seminary

+Some sources say that Neumann began to attend the French lectures at Charles-Ferdinand.
+However, that became impossible when the state in 1834 restricted the activities of seminarians.
+Nevertheless, Neumann continued to study French independently and took the French language examination.
+He passed the examination with a very high grade despite missing some of the lectures.
+Unfortunately, the Charles-Ferdinand University did not offer instruction in English.
+Instead, Neumann studied an English language book and conversed with English workmen at a nearby factory.
+After a year, he could write portions of his diary in English.

-Neumann found the lectures in Prague disagreeable because of the Febronian views of his professors, which Neumann regarded as heterodox.
-The lector in dogmatic theology, Jerome Zeidler, denied papal infallibility, which Neumann supported in a treatise he sent on the question to an inquiring friend in Budweis, though there is no evidence Neumann openly opposed Zeidler in class.
-Neumann said of Zeidler that he enjoyed too little reputation with the students to do them much harm.
-Neumann privately studied the Roman Catechism, the works of Robert Bellarmine and Peter Canisius, and the works of the Church Fathers, especially Augustine of Hippo and Gregory the Great.
-Neumann's grades at the end of the 1833–1834 academic year were once again very high, though not as high as at Budweis.
+Neumann found the lectures in the university disagreeable because of the Febronianism views of his professors.
+Febronianism favored a reduction in the power of the pope in favor of more control by national churches.
+Neumann regarded this doctrine as being heretical.
+The lector in dogmatic theology, Jeroným Zeidler, denied papal infallibility.
+There is no evidence that Neumann challenged Zeidler's beliefs in class.
+However, at one point, Neumann said that Zeidler had little influence among his students and could therefore inflict little harm on them.
+Neumann eventually wrote a treatise on papal supremacy that he sent to a friend in Budweis.

+Neumann privately studied the Roman Catechism, along with works of the Italian cardinal Robert Bellarmine and the Dutch doctor of the church, Peter Canisius.
+Neumann also read the writings of the Church Fathers, especially the theologian Augustine of Hippo and Pope Gregory the Great.

+Neumann's grades at the end of the 1833 to 1834 academic year at Charles-Ferdinand were again very high, though not as high as at Budweis.
 In his final year at Prague, Neumann studied pastoral theology, homiletics, pedagogy, and catechetics.
 His grades, while good, were the lowest of his four years studying theology.
 By this time, Neumann was able to use German, Czech, French, English, Spanish, and Italian, as well as Latin and Greek.